Yang122333/zwy_1122333/README.md

   - add a listener to detect socket connectivity events
   - use modules like <a href="https://github.com/creationix/safereturn">safereturn</a> to give your callback a timeout

-In practice, these limitations are not really restrictive for web app development.

 ### Security & Authentication

 The JavaScript modules available to each web page are defined on the server side.
 While also native Node.js modules can be exposed, typically it is an application-specific module that exports the kind of API that the web app would need.